thpar/diffany/manual-cytoscape.md

  - **Equivalent nodes** should have the same name across the different networks in order to compare their edges.
  - A node label different from the node's name, can be defined in the **column "official_symbol"**.
  - Interaction types are defined by the default **column "interaction"**.
 When an interaction type not available in the default edge ontology is chosen, it will be transparently added to the ontology.
-However, if you want to exploit the existing edge ontology hierarchy, use any of these **built-in AF types**:  genetic\_interaction, positive\_genetic\_interaction, negative\_genetic\_interaction, synthetic\_lethality, regulation, positive\_regulation, catalysis, negative_regulation, inhibition. or **PR types**: ppi, colocalization, coexpression, protein\_dna\_binding, transcription, ptm, phosphorylation, dephosphorylation, glycosylation, deglycosylation, acetylation, deacetylation, hydroxylation, dehydroxylation, ubiquitination, deubiquitination, methylation, demethylation.
+However, if you want to exploit the existing edge ontology hierarchy, use any of these **built-in AF types**:  genetic_interaction, positive_genetic_interaction, negative_genetic_interaction, synthetic_lethality, regulation, positive_regulation, catalysis, negative_regulation, inhibition or **PR types**: ppi, colocalization, coexpression, protein_dna_binding, transcription, ptm, phosphorylation, dephosphorylation, glycosylation, deglycosylation, acetylation, deacetylation, hydroxylation, dehydroxylation, ubiquitination, deubiquitination, methylation, demethylation.